NathanielMekonen/Spotify_ETL_Pipeline_Project/README.md

 - **Data Cleaning:** Uses Python to clean and transform the retrieved data.
 - **Data Storage:** Stores the cleaned data in a PostgreSQL database.
 - **Workflow Automation:** Uses Apache Airflow within a Docker container to orchestrate the pipeline and schedule it to run every 12 hours.
+- **Data Visualization:** Utilizes Metabase to query data and build an interactive dashboard.

 <img width="2965" height="1349" alt="image" src="https://github.com/user-attachments/assets/97275a3f-5fc7-4097-ab52-36679a04987e" />